bids-standard/execution-spec/src/index.md

 specification for the purposes of tool description, provenance and reproducibility.
 This is a working document in draft stage and any comments are welcome.
-This document inherits all components of the original specification (e.g. how to store imaging data, events, stimuli and behavioral data), and should be seen as an extension of it, not a replacement.
+This document inherits all components of the original specification (for example how to store imaging data, events, stimuli and behavioral data), and should be seen as an extension of it, not a replacement.

 ## How can I help?